AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 .. tip::

   - Forces conversion to be **intentional**

-  - Using :rust:`as` makes conversion explicit and requires intent
+    - Using :rust:`as` makes conversion explicit

 ----------------------------
 The "char" Type Is Special